theocrithary/Laravel_AWS_ElasticBeanstalk/README.md

       command: "/usr/bin/composer.phar dump-autoload --optimize"
 ```
 #### 10) Create a Artisan Config file
-- Create a new file in the .elasticbeanstalk directory of your project with the following name; <i>02artisan.config</i>
+- Create a new file in the .elasticbeanstalk directory of your project with the following name;<br>
+<i>02artisan.config</i>
 - Add the following code to the file;
 ```
 container_commands: